House passes resolution calling on Russia to release former Marine jailed in Moscow

 The State Department has similarly called repeatedly on the Russian government to release Mr. Whelan absent offering any legitimate reason for keeping him in custody.

+In addition to pressing Russia to either produce its evidence against Mr. Whelan or release him, the resolutions urge Moscow to ensure he is granted unrestricted consulate access and afforded due process and his universally recognized human rights in the meantime.

 The Russian Foreign Ministry did not immediately respond to a message requesting comment.
+Russian government officials have previously said Mr. Whelan was caught “red handed” and have downplayed concerns about his detainment.

 Sign up for Daily Newsletters